Gabriel-Dalton/BullionBase/README.md

 ## Features
 - **Real-Time Data**: Fetches up-to-date buy and sell prices for gold and silver directly from VBCE.
 - **Portfolio Management**: Add, edit, and track your gold and silver investments with ease.
-- **Comprehensive Calculations**: Automatically calculates the current value of your collection, both buy and sell prices.
+- **Custom Collection Management**: Add items to specific wallets, view collections, and track their real-time values.
+- **Empty State Messaging**: Displays helpful messaging when no items exist in your portfolio, encouraging users to start adding.
 - **Wallet Management**: Create and manage multiple wallets to organize your assets by categories or purposes.
-- **Custom Collection**: Add items to specific wallets, view collections, and track real-time values for each wallet.
-- **Error Handling & Feedback**: User-friendly error messages and real-time feedback for seamless data entry and management.
-- **Interactive Dashboard**: Provides a visually appealing and responsive dashboard to view and manage your assets.
 - **Secure Data Storage**: User data is stored securely using Firebase Realtime Database.
-- **Easy Navigation**: Access portfolio summaries, add new items, and view your entire collection seamlessly.
 - **Mobile-Friendly Design**: Fully responsive layout for use on any device.

 ---